-I'm a fourth-year graduate student within the Economics and Theory group of the EECS Department at Northwestern, advised by Jason Hartline.
+I am a graduate student within the Economics and Theory group of the EECS Department at Northwestern, advised by Jason Hartline.
 My interests broadly lie in overlaps of computer science (especially theory) with game theory and economics.
-When time allows, I play with maps and bikes over at sweetopenroads.com.

 - Prior-independent Auctions for Risk-averse Agents, with Hu Fu and Jason Hartline.
 EC 2013.